jpulakka/differentialpressureprobe/README.md

 ## Implementation

-All this is just some supporting circuitry around the fabulous Sensirion SDP series sensor, which detects pressure difference via temperature measurement of a continuous gas stream through the sensor.
+All this is just some supporting circuitry around the fabulous Sensirion SDP series sensor, which detects pressure difference via temperature measurement of a gas stream through the sensor.
 Yes, **air flows through the sensor**.
 Appropriate for many applications, but not all.

 From the SDP816-125Pa datasheet, we immediately see two things:
 1. Sensitivity (V/Pa) depends on Vdd, known as "ratiometric" analog output.
 2. Zero Pascal is not zero Volt – it can't be, because the power supply is single-sided, and we need to be able to measure negative pressures too to differentiate zero from negative, even if we knew the direction of pressure difference in advance.

-So, while powering the SDP816-125Pa from a few batteries and connecting AOut to a multimeter would work, the readings wouldn't be directly useful.
+So, while simply powering the SDP816-125Pa from a battery and connecting AOut to a multimeter would work, the readings wouldn't be directly useful.
 For nice readings, we need:
 * Stable PSU
 * Appropriate voltage scaling, so that, for example, 1 Pa = 10 mV
 * Appropriate bias, so that 0 Pa = 0 V